philwhiles/frettler/README.md

 ### Optional Arguments - Instrument Commands
 - -s or --strings followed by your preferred tuning to override the instruments default tuning.
 Need to use drop D tuning? just use '-s D,A,D,G,B,E'.
-(If you regularly want to a non default string setup, see below)
+(If you regularly want to use a non default string setup, see below)
 - -f or --frets N will display either horizontal or vertical views with N frets instead of the default 12 for each instrument.
 - -i or --intervals an optional flag which makes Frettler display the note intervals(*) instead of the default note name.
 - -m or --mono an optional flag which will make Frettler display its diagrams without colour.
-- -c or --chords will calculate and list the diatonic chords in the scale (Chord name and notes)
+- -c or --chords will calculate and list the diatonic chords in the scale (Chord name and notes).
+- -v or --verbose will print out some explantory info about Frettlers decision making, see below.

 (*) The interval labels use the following convention :
 - P1 - perfect unison/root